soz-live/soz-live.github.io/users/docs/specify.md

 ### Real

 A Real value represents a real number to represent length arguments.
-There are Real Values and there are Real Objects, both of which return a value that can be used within other objects, such as Points and Vectors to represent coordinates.
+There are Real Values and there are Real Objects, both of which return a value that can be used within other objects, such as Points and Vectors to represent coordinates or distances.
 Within a dialog box, there is a text field to enter the desired value.
 Alternatively there are options on the RHS for additional ways to enter a value.